XookSuut a code for modeling circular and non-circular flows on 2D velocity maps: the algorithm

-Here $\nu$ is the total number of degrees of freedom and $W_{k,n}$ are a set of weights, which depend on the pixel position, and will serve to define an interpolated model.
-Each kinematic model would require different weights.
-For instance, the circular model would have a unique weight factor given by:
+Here $\nu$ is the total number of degrees of freedom (i.e., $\nu = N - N_\mathrm{varys}$, and $N_\mathrm{varys}$ is the number of parameters to estimate from the model ); $W_{k,n}$ are a set of weights that depend on the pixel position, and will serve to define an interpolated model; and $\overrightarrow V_k$ is the set of velocities in the $k$-th ring that describes the considered kinematic model.

+Each kinematic component from $\overrightarrow V_k$ would require different weights.
+For instance, for the circular model the weights adopt the following expression:

-the radial model requires two different weights for the different kinematic components:
+where the super-index $t$ makes reference to the circular rotation component.
+The radial model requires two different weights for the different kinematic components: